The Truth About Cheat Days: Weighing the Benefits & Drawbacks

 • Meal 6—Casein protein shake

 The first things that come to mind after looking at that diet should be monotony and restriction.
-It really shouldn’t need much elaboration as to why such a meal plan will lead most people into turmoil psychologically; there’s not much to look forward to when you eat the same five to six uninspired foods over and over again, every single day.
+It really shouldn't need much elaboration as to why such a meal plan will lead most people into turmoil psychologically; there's not much to look forward to when you eat the same five to six uninspired foods repeatedly every single day.

-The irony is that most gym-goers would look at that diet and contend that it's "very healthy"; the reality is that it’s far from that, especially for the average Joe/Jane just looking to get in better shape and lead a healthier lifestyle.
+The irony is that most gym-goers would look at the diet above and contend that it's "very healthy"; the reality is that it's far from that, especially for the average Joe/Jane just looking to get in better shape and lead a healthier lifestyle.

 Hence, it's no surprise that people feel the desire to have a gratuitous cheat day or cheat meal every week when their weight-loss diet is exceedingly restrictive.